dci-j23-e02/final_projects/README.md

 ### Submission Requirements
 - **Code Repository**: Provide a link to the GitHub repository.
+- **Unit Testing**: Ensure that all critical functionalities of the application are covered by unit tests.
+Provide documentation on how to run these tests and include test results in your submission.
 - **Live Demo**: Deploy the application and provide access to the live demo.
 - **Documentation**: Include a README file with setup instructions, features, and any other relevant information.